Lavaver/Shiwulu-OpenDownload/README-EN.md

 > If you have the Java Development Kit 8 (JDK 8), you can use the javac command to compile.

-> A compiled jar file is available on the Release page of the project repository.
+> A compiled jar file / .NET Framework edition is available on the Release page of the project repository.

 2. Run the `Shiwulu.OpenDownload.jar` file to launch the downloader's GUI interface.